uvalib/monorepo/packages/markdown-assistant/README.md

 #### Options

-- `--file, -f`: Path to the markdown file (required)
+- `--file, -f`: Path to the markdown file or directory containing markdown files (required)
 - `--instruction, -i`: Custom instruction for generating metadata
-- `--output, -o`: Path to the output file
+- `--output, -o`: Path to the output file.
+If not provided, the output file will be the input filename with `.out` added before the extension.
 - `--embed, -e`: Embed JSON-LD metadata into the original markdown
 - `--batch, -b`: Create a batch file and use output if present

 ### Ensure Image Accessibility

-Add or overwrite alt text for images in a markdown file based on accessibility guidelines.
+Add or overwrite alt text for images in a markdown file or all markdown files in a directory based on accessibility guidelines.

 #### Command